 Are there treasury management proposals: Have large transfers or investments gone through governance processes?

-How to view?
+How to interpret?

 Check the official treasury address and multi-signature wallet transaction history.